Issifu Ali: Politics

 In 1966, Ali was appointed commissioner for Works and Housing.
 He was also appointed commissioner for information now Ministry of Information in 1968.
 On 1 August 1969, he quit his position as Commissioner of Information to engage in Politics.
-He stated, he together with his colleagues of the National Liberation Council decided not be executive members of the council whilst they still held on to their posts as commissioners of state.
-Ali was one of the first co-chairmen of the National Democratic Congress.
+He stated, he together with his colleagues of the National Liberation Council decided not to be executive members of the council while they still held on to their posts as commissioners of state.
+Mr Ali was more of a technocrat than a politician.
+In 1973, continuous worker agitations over inequitable remuneration culminated in the formation of a committee by the Supreme Military Council (SMC).
+This committee, which came to be known as the Issifu Ali Committee, was established as a formal response to the widespread demands for fair and just treatment in the workplace and was led by Issifu Ali.